Webhook Architecture - Design Pattern

 HTTP Status Codes

 HTTP status codes play a crucial role in webhook communication.
-As a webhook event publisher, you should observer the Response Status Code and note the success or failure of the delivery.
-For example,
+As a webhook event publisher, you should observe the response status code to determine the success or failure of the delivery.
+For example:

-• a 200 status code indicates a successful acceptance of the event by the receiver.
+status code indicates successful acceptance of the event by the receiver. - A

-• a 4xx status code indicates a receiver's issue or payload mismatch.
-You service shouldn't try delivery until webhook configuration/setup is updated.
-Retries are not recommended in this situation.
+status code indicates a receiver-side issue or payload mismatch.
+Avoid retries until the webhook configuration is updated. - A

-• a 5xx code signifies receiver's internal server error.
+status code signifies a receiver’s internal server error.
 Retries can be attempted.

 Retries

 Implement retry mechanisms for failed webhook deliveries.
-If a consumer's endpoint is temporarily unavailable, your system should attempt redelivery at defined intervals to ensure reliability.
-A non 200 status code should be considered as failure.
+If a consumer's endpoint is temporarily unavailable, your system should attempt redelivery at defined intervals.
+Note that 4xx errors should not be retried, as they typically indicate configuration issues.

 Rate Limits

-Enforce rate limits to events delivery to prevent abuse and ensure fair usage of your webhook system.
-Clearly communicate these limits to consumers and provide guidelines on handling rate limiting errors.
-E.g. for a multi-tenant SaaS application, a tenant should be limited to delivery of 1M events per day.
-Anything beyond this should be throttled and deferred for next day.
+Enforce rate limits to prevent abuse and ensure fair usage of your webhook system.
+For example, in a multi-tenant SaaS application, limit a tenant to 1M events per day.
+Anything beyond this should be throttled and deferred.

 Idempotency